surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

 }
 ```

-We have some common values, and might be able to save some lines if we find that common things and refactor it properly, lets go with that…
+We have identified some common elements, and there might be an opportunity to condense the code by refactoring these shared aspects.
+Let's proceed in that direction.

 ---
-This time, lets use stream.collect() method everywhere.
-So we have changes only on 2 method calls findMostRepeatingNameInCompany and findMostPopularBandInCompany
+This time, let's utilize the stream.collect() method across the board.
+Consequently, we'll focus on making changes only in two method calls: findMostRepeatingNameInCompany and findMostPopularBandInCompany.

-### Find out the most common employee name in the company
+### Finding the Most Common Employee Name in the Company

-Let’s try to use collect here, and avoid addToNameAndCountMap method call, If we use the right collector, we can collect data to a map, with a custom key or value.
-We are going to use `Collectors.groupingBy(Employee::getName,Collectors.counting())` for this.
+Let's attempt to employ the collect method here and circumvent the addToNameAndCountMap method call.
+By leveraging the appropriate collector, we can accumulate data into a map, defining either a custom key or value.
+We'll utilize 'Collectors.groupingBy(Employee::getName, Collectors.counting())' for this purpose.

 ```java
 private static String findMostRepeatingNameInCompany(Company company) {